Natalie-Zi/csci401w-TaskCenterApp/Assignment/3-key-architecture-decisions/key-architecture-decisions.md

 **Container View - Level 2:**

-The C4 diagram below shows additional details about the Blockr.io ecosystem.
+The C4 diagram below shows additional details about the Task Center ecosystem.

-Diagram (Placeholder)

 ---